ivandavidov/minimal/README.md

 * [Runlinux](https://github.com/cirosantilli/runlinux) - environment to build and test Linux kernels.

 * [Ersoy Kardesler ISO](https://github.com/Ersoy-Kardesler/ersoy-kardesler-iso) - A minimal Linux script fork, adds custom Linux and BusyBox configs, NCURSES and GNU nano.

-### Donations

-If you find MLL or its related projects useful, you can express your positive attitude via [PayPal donation](https://www.paypal.me/MinimalLinuxLive).
-All donations will be spent on food.

-If you don't like MLL (or me in particular), you can express your _not-so-positive_ attitude via [PayPal donation](https://www.paypal.me/MinimalLinuxLive).
-All donations will be spent on food for thought.

 ### Thank you!